-Psychometrics, on the other hand, test broad traits and capabilities.
-They leave recruiters with a bigger, lower quality pool of candidates.
+Psychometrics, on the other hand, tests broad traits and capabilities.
+They leave recruiters with a bigger, lower-quality pool of candidates.

 Psychometric testing is a comprehensive brush approach to understanding the specific traits and skills of very complex human beings.
 The company that an employee should work in, rather than what career one should follow seems to be the basis for career decisions.
 I know of no psychometric test in the world that can discriminate between one company and another.

 Standard psychometrics seem to have no logical connection with the job or the person’s ability.
 If candidates will take tests, the focus should be on relevant skills and competencies, grounded in domain-specific experiences that they can relate to.